Amizzuddin/sc1015/README.md

 ## Finally
-HAppy working with you guys.
+Happy working with you guys.
 Hope this project will give you a view how programmers work in the industries as well.
-I know we are staudents but this are meant to make our life easy at collaborating.
-I know the porobelsm with onedrive and googlde drive and I agree github address this collaboration issues
+I know we are students but this are meant to make our life easy at collaborating.
+I know the probelms with onedrive and google drive and I agree github address this collaboration issues.